Students are automatically considered for merit scholarships through the admission process.

 Please be aware that full-time students are strongly discouraged from working during their first year.
 While work study may be available, you may want to consider deferring employment until after your first year (or at least after your first semester)

-- Private loan programs may offer interest rates and terms that are competitive with those of federal loans.
-However, as you consider your borrowing options, you should keep in mind that federal student loans are required by law to provide a range of flexible repayment options, including income-based repayment plans, and loan forgiveness benefits, which private loans are not required to provide.
+Private loan programs may offer interest rates and terms that are competitive with those of federal loans.
+However, as you consider your borrowing options, you should keep in mind that private student loans are not eligible for any income driven repayment plans or forgiveness options available with federal student loans.
+Private loans typically must be repaid over a 15 or 20 year period.